 So you want to book Out of the Ashes... here is some essential information...

+Out of the Ashes (OOTA) is a highly professional live band who perform Christian witness music with lighting, videos and talks.
 Out of the Ashes (OOTA) comes in several forms; OOTA Light, is Penny and Kevin with backing tracks.
 Full OOTA is a twelve piece line up.
-We are a high quality live band that play our own Christian 'witness' songs and tell stories behind the songs.
-By agreement, we can be contracted to play worship music, but this is not standard.
+They play their own Christian 'witness' songs which are mostly Jazz, Blues and R&B and also tell the stories behind the songs.
+By agreement, they can be contracted to play worship music, but this is not standard.

-When we come with the full band, we would expect to perform two sets of about 45 minutes to an hour each, leaving a gap in the middle either for you to talk about your cause, or for people to relax and chat with food and drink, if those are being served.
+When they come with the full band, they would expect to perform two sets of about 45 minutes to an hour each, leaving a gap in the middle either for you to talk about your cause, or for people to relax and chat with food and drink, if those are being served.

-If you have booked OOTA light, we would normally expect to perform up to either one set of about an hour, or two sets of about thirty minutes each.
+If you have booked OOTA light, they would normally expect to perform up to either one set of about an hour, or two sets of about thirty minutes each.

-Normally we come with our own equipment, consisting of a high quality PA system, suitable for audiences of up to 250-300 people.
-We do NOT carry our own lighting rig, so it can sometimes be useful to consider this in your choice of venue, as some halls and churches come with their own lighting systems.
+Normally they come with our own equipment, consisting of a high quality PA system, suitable for audiences of up to 250-300 people.
+They also carry our own lighting rig and video screens.

 Booking the Date of Event